 We couldn't think of a better story to share first than Egress Endurance' very own founder, Jason Parks.
 Keep on reading to hear how running is continuing to make a positive impact in his life.

-I found out quickly that running directly correlated to the adversities we face in life through proving that: if you want to reach a goal, it is not just "going to happen."
-You need to put in the hard work first.
-This equates to both life and running equally.
+I found out quickly that running directly correlated to the adversities we face in life.
+If you want to achieve a goal, it is not just "going to happen."
+You have to put in the hard work.

-Running also taught me that we are capable of so much more than our minds and bodies tell us we are.
-There have been times in a race where I would want to quit after only running a few miles, and then go on and run more miles then I ever had in my life.
+Running also taught me that we are capable of so much more than our minds and bodies tell us.
+There have been times in a race where I would want to quit after only running a few miles, and then go on and run more miles than I ever had in my life.

 This same mental and physical struggle goes for life.
 Our minds and bodies are constantly telling us we need more comfort and that if something is hard, we need to stop it and quit.